-On 2nd thought, maybe he is the keeper of the light fixture?
-Maybe he alerts a cast member when the light bulb burns out to replace it.
+On second thought, maybe he is the keeper of the light fixture?
+Perhaps he alerts a cast member when the light bulb burns out to replace it.

 There are plenty of treasures to be found in Morocco if you are in the browsing mood.
 I have the most beautiful jeweled butterfly hair clip that I purchased here.
 It gets worn quite often.

 There is so much to see here, don’t forget to look up!